zerodel/working_pipe_line/readme.md

 > function to tell whether a external mapping should be performed before the detecting phase .
 > return "" if no aligner is needed .
 > else return the config section name of aligner such as  "BWA", "STAR", etc

+6. bed_out

+> [optional] file path to bed type result, summarized by module's to_bed function

+### bed file format convention ###
+bed file of circRNA are comparable with the default bed file format described in http://www.ensembl.org/info/website/upload/bed.html

+meaning of each column are :
+first 3 column are required field.
+1. chrom  : name of chromosome
+2. chromStart : start position of the circRNA
+3. chromEnd : end position of the circRNA

+4. name : should follow pattern : rna_name@gene_name_or_id, string after the first @ symbol will be taken as description,
+5. score : number of junction reads detected by detection tools

 ## DE tool ##